-On June 29, 2022, Inhibikase filed its Investigational New Drug Application ("IND") with the FDA in preparation to initiate clinical development of IkT-001Pro, the Company's prodrug of imatinib mesylate to treat Stable-phase Chronic Myelogenous Leukemia (SP-CML).
-IkT-001Pro will be evaluated in a two-part dose finding/dose equivalence study in up to 62 healthy volunteers.
+The Company is also developing platform technologies for alternate ways to deliver protein kinase inhibitors in patients.
+Our first example of this technology is IkT-001Pro, a prodrug of the anticancer agent imatinib mesylate to treat Stable phase Chronic Myelogenous Leukemia ("SP CML").
+Pursuant to its IND which was cleared by the FDA in August 2022, IkT-001Pro will be evaluated in a two-part dose finding/dose equivalence study in up to 56 healthy volunteers.
 The study is designed to evaluate the steady-state pharmacokinetics of IkT-001Pro and determine the dose of IkT-001Pro equivalent to 400 mg imatinib mesylate, the standard-of-care dose for SP-CML.
-Assuming FDA permits the IND to proceed, Inhibikase expects to initiate this two-part bioequivalence study in the third or fourth quarter of 2022.
-Following the study, Inhibikase will confer with the FDA to begin the New Drug Application ("NDA") process following the proposed approval path for IkT-001Pro und the 505(b)(2) statute.
-The Company will simultaneously pursue a superiority study comparing the selected does of IkT-001Pro to standard-of-care 400 mg imatinib mesylate in SP-CML patients using a novel two-period wait list crossover switching study.
+Following the study, Inhibikase will confer with the FDA and seek agreement on the requirements for the New Drug Application ("NDA") process following the proposed approval path for IkT-001Pro under the 505(b)(2) statute.
+The Company will simultaneously pursue a superiority study comparing the selected does of IkT-001Pro to standard-of-care 400 mg imatinib mesylate in SP-CML patients using a novel, two-period-wait-list-crossover-switching study.